 Fast forward today many gay bars in NYC have closed down for both economic and social reasons.
 Economic factors like rising rents and gentrification are primary reasons.
 One major social factor is the use of dating apps.
 With the creation of Grindr and Jack’d gay men have been able to meet other men at the click of a button without ever leaving their home.
 These social networking apps have allowed for many social connections.
 Another reason for the closing of many gay bars is that as homosexuality has become more acceptable more LGBT persons feel comfortable being in spaces catered to a primary straight crowd.

 Still though many LGBT persons long for gay bars and lounges of the past.
 Nothing beats being in a physical space and interacting with other LGBT persons.
 The experiences I’ve had at these places are still fresh in my head.
 I can still remember one of my first gay experiences at Desire Bar & Grill, a gay establishment in the Village.
 I used to frequent this place often but there was one experience that I can not forget.
 During my third time at the bar I met an older gentleman who spoke to me about “topping and bottoming”.
 I was just coming out and I wasn’t accustomed to hearing terminologies common in the LGBT culture.
 Initially, I thought he was a creep but he turned to be an amazing person.
 Today, he’s my mentor.

-Here are some of the NY bars and clubs that bring nostalgic memories(There are dozens of them so I apologize for those I’ve missed):
+Here are some of the gay bars in NYC that bring nostalgic memories(There are dozens of them so I apologize for those I’ve missed):

 G Lounge opened in 1997 and was one of the most popular gay bars in NYC for some time.
 The DJs here played a variety of tunes including hip hop, disco, house, and pop.
 On top of the counters you would dee dancers dancing their lives away.
 Sadly, G Lounge was closed down and replaced by another bar.

 Desire Bar & Grill